oseyosey/Eve-Tutorial-Build-Your-Own-Chatbot/README.md

 ## Introduction

 Hi there!
 In this tutorial we will go through each step for you to build your own "Eve".
-Eve is a conversational system, or chatbot, dedicated to help friends going through mental hardship.
-We want to share this the underlying technology with you.
-This will allow you to understand how it works under the perspective of a developer.
-We will go through these things before you can prepare your own chatbot.
+Eve is a conversational system, or chatbot, dedicated to help friends going through their mental hardship.
+We want to share its underlying technology with you.
+This will allow you to understand how Eve works under the perspective of a developer.
+We will go through the following things before you can prepare your own chatbot.
 Here we go. =)

 ## Presentation